trustpoliticsfear/trustpoliticsfear.github.io/Events.md

 * TASA, Deakin University, 21 November 2018.
 Paper: ‘Islamophobia and Australian Muslim youth's navigation of (un)safe spaces for political expression’

 * Australian Academy of the Humanities’ Symposium Clash of Civilisations?
 Where are we now?
 15-16 November 2018, State Library of NSW, Sydney.
-Panel: TALKING UP STRIFE: THE RHETORIC OF CLASH OF CIVILISATIONS, Professor Marion Maddox FAHA (Macquarie University) in discussion with Dr Shakira Hussein (University of Melbourne), Dr Randa Abdel-Fattah (Macquarie University), Rory O’Connor (Yugambeh Museum), photojournalist Steve Levitt and Noel Debien (ABC Radio National).
+Panel: Talking up Strife: The rhetoric of Clash of Civilisations.

 * Metropolis 2018 Conference, 2 November 2018.
 Panel: Australia a multicultural paradise –myths and realities.